jhaskinsjr/nebula/pipelines/tangerine/README.md

-# Hyuganatsu Pipeline Overview
+# Tangerine Pipeline Overview

-Hyuganatsu is a reimplementation of the [Tangelo](../tangelo/README.md) pipeline model, but which places all of the pipeline components... branch predictor, fetcher, decoder, issue, ALU, LSU, and commit... inside a single process, rather than spread among
+Tangerine is a reimplementation of the [Tangelo](../tangelo/README.md) pipeline model, but which places all of the pipeline components... branch predictor, fetcher, decoder, issue, ALU, LSU, and commit... inside a single process, rather than spread among